Offensive into Swedish Pomerania (1659): Siege of Stettin

-On 12 September, Austrian troops under Souches continued towards Stettin, who would set up a camp outside of the city on 19 September after arriving with the main force.
-On 20 September, he received reinforcements in the fort of three infantry and two cavalry regiments.
+On 12 September, Austrian troops under Souches continued towards Stettin, setting up a camp outside of the city on 19 September after arriving with the main force.
+On 20 September, he received reinforcements in the fort, consisting of three infantry and two cavalry regiments.
 There were also Polish troops present.
 He sent a letter asking for the city's capitulation, which was promptly refused.
 He soon began bombarding the city, and this intensified after they established 13 artillery batteries with heavier siege artillery.
 The Swedish commander of the city, Paul Würtz, tried to calm the increasingly discouraged burghers, but was forced to send a delegation to Carl Gustaf Wrangel.
 The delegation came back on 25 October with news that reinforcements were on the way.

-These reinforcements arrived on 31 October, and Würtz took advantage of the morale boost to do a sortie.
+These reinforcements arrived on 31 October, and Würtz took advantage of the morale boost to completea sortie.
 At 11:30AM on St. Martin's day, the sortie began.
 The Austrians were taken by surprise, with many being killed or captured.
 The Swedes then advanced to their camp, buying time to allow for the Austrian artillery to be destroyed.
 The Swedes also destroyed a majority of the Brandenburgian artillery before withdrawing back into the city.
 The Swedes then, on 2 November, attacked Allied supply depots at both Curow and Nieder-Zahlen, both attacks being successful.
 Wrangel departed from the city on 5 November, and in the evening of the same day, the Allies withdrew as well.

 During the siege, Wrangel had already reinforced Pomerania with 2,000 men.
 During this, he managed to disperse allied troops, capturing Swinemünde, and relieving Greifswald and Wolgast.

 Aftermath

-After the lifting of the siege, the Austrians went to Greifenhagen, while the Brandenburgers going to Löcknitz.
+After the lifting of the siege, the Austrians withdrew to Greifenhagen, while the Brandenburgers going to Löcknitz.
 They later withdrew completely out of Pomerania, which secured Sweden's dominion over it.